-Safety boots are a necessity for ensuring your feet are as safe as possible while you carry out your work duties.
-There are a number of options on the market but it is important you buy work boots that are comfortable and suit the roles you carry out.
+Safety boots are a necessity for ensuring your feet are as protected as possible while you carry out your work duties.
+There are a number of options on the market but it is important you buy work safety boots that are comfortable and suit the roles you carry out.

 Perhaps steel toe capped boots are the right choice, maybe composite toe caps are better suited.
 The only way to know what you need from your safety boots is to consider the hazards and risks associated with your job, and compare that to the ratings and codes each boot offers.